DandyLyons/DandyLyons.github.io/content/en/posts/post-24/Selective Equality Checking in Swift.md

 ## Conclusion
 Well there you have it, **Selective Equality Checking in Swift**.
 We can now easily and ergonomically check for equality on select properties and we don't need to conform our types to `Equatable`.
 Do you like this solution?
-Grab it for yourself from the [gist](https://gist.github.com/DandyLyons/d19c2b2444db743372fbe9f21d93c98a) here and don't forget to star it!
+Good news!
+I now have an even better solution that is even easier to use.
+It's a micro-library called [SelectiveEquatable](https://dandylyons.net/posts/post-27/selectiveequatable/).

 ---